thomazyazima/thomazyazima.github.io/week-2/5-beginning-css/README.md

 There are multiple ways to add CSS to HTML, but we generally prefer keeping formatting in a separate file, called a stylesheet.
 In this directory, you will see a file [my-berkshire-stylesheet.css](my-berkshire-stylesheet.css).
 This is the file you will be adding your styling to.

 If you look at that file, you will see there is already something there.
-It's set to turn the background color to red when you get the external stylesheet set up properly.
-Then you can promptly delete that CSS.
+It's set to turn the background color to red when you get the external stylesheet set up properly and open it in a browser.
+When you have it linked, you can promptly delete that CSS.

-You'll want to add a link to this stylesheet in your [4-beginning-html/my-berkshire-site.html](../4-beginning-html/my-berkshire-site.html)
+You'll want to add the link to the my-berkshire-stylesheet.css in your [4-beginning-html/my-berkshire-site.html](../4-beginning-html/my-berkshire-site.html)

 ## Release 2: Add CSS
 Make your site look like Berkshire Hathaway's!
 You may want to add classes or ids (decide which makes the most sense and why) to your HTML.

+Get used to searching for how to do these things.
+You'll find a lot of great resources that will help you with HTML and CSS. w3schools is one good resource.

 #### 1. Change the following colors.
   - Text:  #000080 (navy)